High Dose Vitamin C IV Therapy

 - Tumor cells are more susceptible to the effects of high-dose, ascorbate-induced peroxidation products because of a relative catalase deficiency.

 - Concentrations of ascorbate high enough to kill tumor cells can be achieved in humans.

-Listed below are several, peer reviewed references regarding vitamin C as it pertains to the treatment of cancer.
+Listed below are several, peer-reviewed references regarding vitamin C therapy as it pertains to the treatment of cancer.

 Pharmacologic ascorbic acid concentrations selectively kill cancer cells: Action as a pro-drug to deliver hydrogen peroxide to tissues

 Qi Chen *, Michael Graham Espey, Murali C. Krishna, James B. Mitchell, Christopher P. Corpe *, Garry R. Buettner, Emily Shacter, and Mark Levine * Reference Link

 *Molecular and Clinical Nutrition Section, National Institute of Diabetes and Digestive and Kidney Diseases, National Institutes of Health, Bethesda, MD 20892; Radiation Biology Branch, National Cancer Institute, National Institutes of Health, Bethesda, MD 20892; Free Radical and Radiation Biology Program, University of Iowa, Iowa City, IA 52242-1101; and Laboratory of Biochemistry, Center for Drug Evaluation and Research, Food and Drug Administration, Bethesda, MD 20892 PNAS | September 20, 2005 | vol. 102 | no. 38 | 13604-13609

 Orthomolecular Oncology Review: Ascorbic Acid and Cancer 25 Years Later